amazon-science/concurry/docs/user-guide/limits.md

 ### CallLimit

-CallLimit is a special RateLimit for counting calls, where usage is always 1.
+CallLimit is a special RateLimit for counting calls.
+It supports both implicit (automatic) and explicit (multi-call) acquisition:

 ```python
 from concurry import LimitSet, CallLimit, RateLimitAlgorithm